oiraqi/microhooks/Apache-Podling-Proposal.md

 ## Community
 A community is yet to be built and nurtured.
 But we are confident Microhooks will gain a growing popularity within the developer community since it address real-life and daily issues related to the development of microservices, in a transparent way, using an intuitive, annotation-based, container-agnostic, broker-neutral, and ORM-framework-independent API.

+## External Dependencies
+All current dependencies have Apache compatible licenses.
+Moreover, we commit to making compatibility with Apache license a mandatory selection criteria for any future dependencies.

 ## Git Repositories
 https://github.com/oiraqi/microhooks